Farhan291/fetchy/README.md

 ### Fetchy
-Fetchy is a minimal, curl-like command-line utility written in C for fetching web content over HTTP.
+Fetchy is a minimal, curl-like command-line utility written in C for fetching web content over HTTP/HTTPS.

 ### building